havekes/simuhead/README.md

 - Server instances: each instance has it's own parameters, simuconf.tab, save(s) and pak(s)
 - Automatic builds
 - Start/stop/restart of instances
-- Logging (not quite complete yet)
+- Logging (not fully featured yet)
 - Loads save only when first starting the server, then uses the auto saves

 ## Yet to come